-Being in labour can sometimes be confused with Braxton Hicks contractions which are merely a tightening of the uterine muscles.
-Although Braxton Hicks contractions do contribute to the onset of labour over time, they are not the same as actual uterine contractions, which are brought on by the production of a hormone called oxytocin, which stimulates the muscles needed for labour repeatedly (not occasionally as seen with Braxton Hicks), which is how labour can be distinguished as being officially underway.
+Being in labour can sometimes be confused with Braxton Hicks contractions, which are merely a tightening of the uterine muscles.
+Although Braxton Hicks contractions do contribute to the onset of labour over time, they are not the same as actual uterine contractions - these are brought on by the production of a hormone called oxytocin, which stimulates the muscles needed for labour.

 1) The first stage

-- The latent phase: This is the very beginning of labour as the cervix starts to soften and dilate to four centimetres and contractions are usually restrained, inconsistent and unpainful during this time.
-Once the cervix has expanded to four centimetres labour is termed to be “established”.
-There is no need to be in the hospital during this stage of labour and mothers should try and rest.
-However if contractions are only a few minutes apart, the waters have broken or there is any sign of blood it is wise to go to the hospital without delay.
+- The latent phase: This is the very beginning of labour as the cervix starts to soften and dilate to 4cm; contractions are usually restrained, inconsistent and not too painful during this time.
+Once the cervix has expanded to 4cm, labour is termed to be “established”.
+There is no need to be in the hospital during this stage of labour and you should try and rest.
+But if contractions are only a few minutes apart, your waters have broken or there is any sign of blood, it's wise to go to the hospital without delay.

-- Active phase: Contractions become stronger and more painful as the cervix gradually dilates to seven centimetres.
+- Active phase: Contractions become stronger and more painful as the cervix gradually dilates to 7cm.
 Although some mothers may want to start pushing in this phase, this should be avoided until the cervix is fully dilated.

 Because gravity assists with widening the cervix because of the pressure of the baby’s head bearing downwards, walking or being vertical can help with moving labour along.
 Take the opportunity to use the toilet before progressing into the next phase.

-- Transition phase: Contractions will be very close together and forceful as the cervix dilates to the full 10 centimetres needed to move into the second stage of labour.
+- Transition phase: Contractions will be very close together and forceful as the cervix dilates to the full 10cm needed to move into the second stage of labour.
 The urge to go to the toilet as the baby pushes its head towards the opening of the cervix and against the rectum is common.
-Many women fear having a bowel motion in this phase of labour but because it is a possibility the delivery staff will be prepared for this, should it occur.
+Many women fear having a bowel motion in this phase of labour - but midwives, nurses and doulas are all used to this and are prepared, don't worry!

-Pethidine or an epidural will greatly ease the pain for women in this stage, but it can also have the effect of slowing down labour or an intervention with instruments for a forceps or vacuum (also referred to as ventouse) delivery.
-This is because these drugs can reduce the instinctive reflex a woman has to push.
-Alternatively though, if medication results in a woman feeling less anxious, this could help labour to progress more smoothly.
+Pethidine or an epidural will greatly ease pain in this stage, but it can also have the effect of slowing down labour, or increase intervention with instruments for a forceps or vacuum delivery.
+This is because these drugs can reduce your instinctive reflex to push.
+Alternatively, though, if medication makes a woman feel less anxious, this could help labour progress more smoothly.

-However because pethidine and epidurals can cross the placenta, if a woman intends to ask for medication, she should do so during the early stages of labour, otherwise drugs may not be able to be administered, because of the side effects that pose a risk to the health of the baby.
+Because pethidine and epidurals can cross the placenta, you'll need to ask for it during the early stages of labour.
+Leaving it too late means you may not be able to have it, because of the side effects that pose a risk to the health of the baby.

 For women who want to give birth as naturally as possible, gas and air can give some minor relief during contractions.
-Some women also find meditation and muscle relaxation techniques provide some comfort.
+Some women also find meditation, Hypno-birthing and muscle relaxation techniques provide some help.

 2) The second stage

-When the first stage of labour takes longer than 18 hours or the second stage of labour continues after two hours, labour is considered to be prolonged.
-It is said to be more common in a first pregnancy or in older women.
+When the first stage of labour takes longer than 18 hours, or the second stage of labour continues after two hours, labour is considered to be prolonged.
+It's said to be more common in a first pregnancy or in older women.

-If there is any indication that labour is not progressing as quickly as it should be, the doctor or midwife could manually break a woman’s waters if this hasn’t happened yet, or they could decide to intravenously induce contractions with a hormone called synctocinon, via a drip or using a gel to speed up the rate of dilation.
+If there's any indication that labour isn't progressing as quickly as it should be, the doctor or midwife could manually break a woman’s waters (if this hasn’t happened yet), or they could decide to intravenously induce contractions with a hormone called synctocinon, via a drip or using a gel to speed up the rate of dilation.

-3) The third stage (also referred to as afterbirth)
+3) The third stage (also known as afterbirth)

-There will some blood loss but the doctor or midwife will monitor this to ensure it does not lead to postpartum haemorrhaging and also examine the placenta to check that nothing has been left inside in the woman (which can lead to a condition known as retained placenta).
+There will some blood loss, but the doctor or midwife will monitor this to ensure it doesn't lead to postpartum haemorrhaging, and also examine the placenta to check that nothing has been left inside (which can lead to a condition known as retained placenta).